There are currently no active references in this article.

 This hardiness was to prove invaluable in expanding the cultivated range of the genus when E. glutinosa was a parent to two hybrids – E. × nymansensis raised c.
 1915, and E. × intermedia raised before 1936.
 The various selections of these crosses, but especially their respective cultivars ‘Nymansay’ and ‘Rostrevor’ proved extremely adaptable and helped to popularise the genus through the rest of the 20th century.

 The first years of the 21st century, though, have seen an undeniable boom in the genus’s popularity at least within the UK and Ireland, as species and cultivars are profiled in the popular gardening press and advocated for their usefulness in small gardens, especially as the severity of our winters diminish, and they are an increasingly common sight in suburban gardens.
+This has no doubt been helped by the relatively recent introduction of two beautiful pink-flowered forms of E. lucida.
 Their profile is also improving in other areas where they will thrive – western parts of Europe where the winters are not so severe, appropriate climatic zones in North America, especially the western seaboard, New Zealand, and increasingly in Australia as the greater use of natives is advocated.

 In cultivation, they require moist but free drained, acid soil, although E. cordifolia and to a greater extent E. × nymansensis are tolerant of chalk soils.
 They all perform best when the upper part of the plant is in full sun for at least part of the day, but equally they need their roots to be shaded and cool in order to really thrive, and so benefit from appropriate companion planting to achieve this.
 Strong, cold winds can cause sometimes severe leaf scorching, so shelter from the worst winter winds is advisable, most especially for the Australian species and those hybrids lacking the hardier genes of E. glutinosa.
 Propagation by seed is straightforward, but Eucryphia have a track-record of hybridising freely in cultivation.
 Layering, and striking semi-ripe cuttings placed over a gentle bottom heat, are also reliable means of propagation.